Sierra Leone (horse)

-Sierra Leone (foaled March 31, 2021) is a retired champion American Thoroughbred racehorse.
+Sierra Leone (named after the West African country with the same name) (foaled March 31, 2021) is a retired champion American Thoroughbred racehorse.
 In 2024, as a three-year-old colt, he won the Breeders' Cup Classic.

 Background

-Sierra Leone is a dark bay or brown colt who was bred in Kentucky by Debby Oxley.
+Sierra Leone is a dark bay or brown stallion who was bred in Kentucky by Debby Oxley.
 The Oxley family has long been involved with breeding and owner, primarily with John Oxley, Debby's husband.

 Oxley family's influence on the breeding of Sierra Leone goes back to the second dam, Darling My Darling, whom John Oxley purchased for $300,000 during the 1998 Keeneland September Yearling Sale.
 Darling My Darling retired with earnings of $352,359 in 13 efforts with a record of 5–2–1.
 Darling My Darling went on to produce 14 foals, two of which were graded winning fillies; Forever Darling captured the Grade II Santa Ynez Stakes for her connections, and Heavenly Love, the dam of Sierra Leone won the 2017 Grade I Alcibiades Stakes for the Oxleys and trainer Mark E. Casse.
 Heavenly Love retired with earnings of $346,200 from 10 starts with a record of 2–0–2.

 On August 9, 2022, Sierra Leone, consigned by Gainesway as Hip 202 at the Saratoga Sale, Fasig-Tipton's select yearling sale in Saratoga Springs, N.Y. was sold for US$2.3 million to Coolmore Stud's Michael V. Magnier in partnership with Peter Brant of White Birch Farm.
 Sierra Leone's sire Gun Runner was the third-ranked sire by both gross ($5,635,000) and average ($704,375) from eight horses sold of nine offered at the sale.
 In 2023, Gun Runner was the third ranked sire in progeny earnings with $17,532,118.
 In 2024 Gun Runner stands at Three Chimneys Farm in Kentucky for US$250,000.

 In 2023, Coolmore Stud expanded the owner partnership of the horse to include Derrick Smith, Michael Tabor, Westerburg and Rocket Ship Racing.
 In 2024, Rocket Ship Racing registered back to Brook T. Smith.

 Sierra Leone was trained by Chad C. Brown.